Bulls (rugby union): Super Rugby era (2011–2020)

-Pro14 and United Rugby Championship Era (2021–present)
+Pro14 and United Rugby Championship era (2021–present)

 The Pro14 Rainbow Cup was announced as an end-of-season cup competition to introduce the South African teams after their withdrawal from Super Rugby.
 After the regular season the top of the South African log Bulls faced European top Benetton in the final in Italy.
 The Bulls lost their first match in Europe as well as the Pro14 Rainbow Cup final 35–8.

 The 2021–22 season was a tough start for the Bulls with two straight losses in Europe against Leinster 31-3 and Connacht 34–7.
 The Bulls got their first win in Europe on 9 October 2021 beating Cardiff Blues 29–19.

 They went on to finish in 4th place on the overall standings after regular season, securing a home quarter-final.

 Rivalries

-Through the years the rivalry between the Blue Bulls and Western Province has become legendary, and a clash between these two sides is one of the Currie Cup's biggest rivalries.
-The first time that the two sides met in an actual Currie Cup final was in 1946, which was also Northern Transvaal's first final contest.
-The match was played at Northern Transvaal's home ground at Loftus Versfeld, and saw the Western Province go down 11 to 9.
+Through the years the rivalry between the Blue Bulls and Western Province grew, and a clash between these two sides became one of the Currie Cup's biggest rivalries.
+The first time that the two sides met in a Currie Cup final was in 1946, which was also Northern Transvaal's first final contest.
+The match was played at Northern Transvaal's home ground at Loftus Versfeld, and saw Western Province go down 11 to 9.

-After meeting in numerous other finals following 1946, it would not be until the 1982 season, when the Western Province would defeat Northern Transvaal in a Currie Cup final.
-In the 1980s the two sides met in six Currie Cup finals, with the Western Province winning three of them and one being drawn.
+After meeting in numerous other finals following 1946, it was not until the 1982 season, when Western Province defeated Northern Transvaal in a Currie Cup final.
+In the 1980s the two sides met in six Currie Cup finals, with Western Province winning three of them and one being drawn.
 One of the most recent Currie Cup seasons when both sides made it to the final was the 1998 season: The Blue Bulls beat the Western Province by four points, 24 to 20, at Loftus Versfeld.

-In recent years, the great rivalry between the Blue Bulls and Western Province has faded.
-It has been many years since the decades that these two teams dominated the Currie Cup competition and new rivalries have come to the foreground.
-Many Blue Bull fans actually agree that the rivalry has shifted towards Free State, especially after both teams qualified for the Currie Cup final for the third consecutive year in 2006.
-Statistics have shown that Loftus Versfeld currently experiences more incidents of bad behaviour during Bulls home games against Free State and the Sharks, than during any other games in the season, including those against Western Province.